 Serious hikers need only consider the Gold Coast Great Walk, which is a living hype reel of what this area is all about.

-It takes three days, and you’ll cover 54km but you’ll be rewarded with days amongst this volcanic geology and ancient flora and fauna.
+It takes three days, and you’ll cover 54km.
+Meanwhile, you’ll be rewarded with full immersion amongst surreal volcanic geology and ancient flora and fauna.

-If you’re considering it, Queensland Parks and Wildlife recommend taking this walk from Lamington National Park, walking east to Springbrook National Park and it’s well worth reading our guide to Great Walks.
+If you’re up for it, Queensland Parks and Wildlife recommends taking this walk from Lamington National Park, walking east to Springbrook National Park.
+Hint: it’s well worth reading our guide to Great Walks.